silverbulletmd/silverbullet/website/Authentication Proxy.md

 **You must exclude a few paths from authentication**.
 If you don’t do this a lot of PWA functionality may not work and SilverBullet may break in unexpected ways.
 Doing this is perfectly safe, it just gives browsers unauthorized access to some client code, not any of your content.

-In your configuration add **rules to allow unauthenticated access** for the following paths:
+Add **rules to allow unauthenticated access** for the following paths:

 * `/service_worker.js`
 * `/.client/*`

+This is perfectly safe, they are just static (code) files.